-We offer a way to address this debate.
-The rise of index-based investing provides a market-based alternative to governance regulation.
-Through the creation of bespoke governance index funds, asset managers can offer investors the opportunity to choose an index that corresponds to their governance preferences.
-We term this approach synthetic governance.
-At the same time, synthetic governance offers a new tool to collect evidence on the economic impact of corporate governance by providing a market-based tool for evaluating the relationship between corporate governance and stock returns.
+Securities product innovation offers new tools to address this debate.
+The rise of index-based investing provides a market-based mechanism for selecting among governance options and evaluating their effects.
+Through the creation of bespoke governance index funds, asset managers can create indexes that correspond to investors’ governance preferences.
+We argue that this “synthetic governance” offers a way to gather evidence on the economic impact of corporate governance by providing a market-based tool for evaluating the relationship between corporate governance and stock returns.

-We illustrate the potential of synthetic governance with the creation of a new governance-based index, the Dual Index, which selects portfolio companies on the basis of a dual class voting structure.
-We compare the performance of the Dual Index to various benchmarks and demonstrate the potential, through governance-based indexing, for investors to realize superior returns.
-We further modify the Dual Index by implementing synthetic sunsets to highlight the value creation of dual-class companies in their early years and provide evidence on the appropriate length of a time-based sunset provision.
-Finally, we expand our analysis of synthetic governance with a second index – the Split Index – which tests the effect of separating the positions of CEO and Chairman of the Board.
-We conclude that synthetic governance offers a meaningful way for investors and issuers to more economically adopt and invest in governance provisions.
-We thus provide a way out of the corporate current war over what exactly constitutes “good” governance.
+We illustrate the potential of synthetic governance by creating a new governance-based index, the Dual Index, which selects portfolio companies on the basis of a dual class voting structure and comparing its performance to various benchmarks.
+We further modify the Dual Index by implementing synthetic sunsets to highlight the value creation of dual class companies in their early years and provide evidence on the appropriate length of a time-based sunset provision.
+Finally, we expand our analysis of synthetic governance with a second index—the Split Index—which tests the effect of separating the positions of CEO and Chairman of the Board.
+We conclude that synthetic governance demonstrates the ability of securities market innovation to discipline corporate governance.

 Anh, Byung Hyun; Fisch, Jill E.; Patatoukas, Panos N.; and Davidoff Solomon, Steven, "Synthetic Governance" (2020).
 Faculty Scholarship at Penn Law.
 2186.